 It can also be attributed to the explosion of social media wellness warriors or ‘healthy eating’ pressures.
 Unfortunately, the rapid growth in social media has given voice to many well-meaning individuals promoting differing diet types, detoxes, and crazes.
 Or just simply a pressure for ‘clean eating’.
 These pressures can lead to disordered eating behaviours that start well.
 However grow in restriction and obsession overtime – often leading to this imbalance in energy.

 So you can see, poor energy availability can present in all body shapes, all sports and at many different competition levels!
+This is why getting your nutrition right as a female athlete is key.

 Signs & Symptoms